SoufianTamim/SoufianTamim/README.md

 ## Skills

-I'm a versatile web developer with a strong foundation in both front-end and back-end technologies, including:
+I'm a versatile web developer with a strong foundation in both front-end and back-end technologies, with a focus on **React** and **Laravel**, including:

 **Front-end Development:**
 - HTML5